Renting Out Your Kissimmee Property: Long-Term vs. Short-Term Rentals

 - More passive investment compared to vacation rentals

-- Fixed rental income – No ability to charge seasonal rates
+- Fixed rental income – No seasonal rate increases

-- Tenant issues – Late payments, lease violations, or evictions
+- Tenant challenges – Late payments, lease violations, or evictions

 - Property wear and tear over time